The Oxford English dictionary has the following reference to "squail":

 The unusual and aesthetic game board is about 30" across, traditionally octagonal with the playing surface inside circular so that outside the surface is a gutter into which the disks can be knocked out of play.
 In the centre is a shallow hole and around it three concentric rings, the innermost of which has on it eight evenly spaced little posts which provide obstructions for the disks to bounce off.
 The objective is to send your own disks into the hole, a feat which scores 20 points, but just as importantly to prevent your opponent from doing the same.
 Each turn, a player must flick a disk so that it first hits an opponents disk, the aim usually being to knock the opponent's disk into the gutter around the board's edge while ensuring that the player's disk ends near to the centre, if at all possible.
 The three rings score 5, 10 or 15 points if the disk lands within them respectively.

 There is some considerable debate concerning the origin of this game.
 Although the evidence seems to lie with a Canadian origin, some proponents firmly believe it originated in the USA and various other theories float about including one that asserts a direct descent from Squails and another that it is a German Mennonites invention.
 Take your pick but to assist you here are some facts for your delectation:

 In North America - particularly in Canada, there are a number of competing firms who sell the game including Mr Crokinole below.

-Masters Traditional Games sells Crokinole boards that are dispatched from the UK or Canada depending upon destination.
+Masters Traditional Games sells Crokinole boards that can be sent worldwide.

 Mr. Crokinole, Wayne Kelly also has a splendid variety of Crokinole related paraphernalia.
 In addition to this website, he has done a lot of research into the game and produced a book on the subject.